Thursday 30th – Friday 31st May 1940

 Lance Bombardier Eric West

 My father, Eric West, now promoted to the rank of Lance Bombardier, probably made further slightly further progress towards Poperinghe as his date of capture was 31st May 1940.
 However, the site of his capture was given in his military record as Watou.
 He states on his Liberation Questionnaire that he was captured alongside Sgt.
 Major Goddard.
+Battery Sgt.
+Major.
+F. Goddard was attached to ‘D’ Troop of 367 Battery, which suggests that my father was captured alongside the men of his Gun Troop.
 There is a family legend that during this time, when he had no officers with him, he encountered a German tank which he engaged with a hand grenade, but like most of his story it is impossible to confirm.

 My father’s Liberation Questionnaire showing his date of capture as 31st May 1940 in Belgium.